finos/common-cloud-controls/docs/governance/working-groups/delivery/charter.md

 The following activities will not be performed by this group:

-- Technicial work that does not pertain to a release
+- Technicial work that does not pertain to a release or repo content format
 - Public-facing communications

 ## Governance